 Hamby returned to college in fall 2014, by attending Hood College.
 He completed his studies in Dec.
 2016 and graduated from Hood with a bachelor’s degree in Communications (with a concentration in Digital Media) in May 2017.

-Over the years, Hamby has met nationally-known persons of importance, including documentary filmmaker Ken Burns, journalist Cokie Roberts, David Eisenhower, Julie Nixon Eisenhower, National Public Radio corespondent Korva Coleman and MST3K alums Trace Beaulieu and Frank Conniff.
+Over the years, Hamby has met nationally-known persons of importance, including documentary filmmaker Ken Burns, journalist Cokie Roberts, David Eisenhower, Julie Nixon Eisenhower, National Public Radio corespondent Korva Coleman and MST3K alums Trace Beaulieu and Frank Conniff (the “Mads“)!
+Many fellow SvenPals have also appeared in Svengoolie and Kerwyn’s “mail call” segments on the show as well!

 Hamby avidly watches his favorite classic/cult films and TV shows, enjoys sightseeing, visiting National Parks, reading interesting humorous books, collecting coins and hanging out with friends (whenever his schedule is not filled with tedious work).

-He is confident that he will successfully land a career in the field of television and video production soon.
+In addition to his freelance work, he is confident that he will successfully land a career in the field of cinema/television and/or video production soon.